-Zoe Dog Food offers both with-grain and grain-free dry recipes that use a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Zoe Dog Food offers both with-grain and grain-free dry recipes that use a moderate amount of named meat meals as their main source of animal protein, thus earning the brand 4 stars.

 Has Zoe Dog Food Been Recalled?

 The following list (if present) includes all dog food recalls since 2009 directly related to this Zoe product line.
 If there are no recalls listed in this section, we have not yet reported any events.